EMQ2/technical-test/TASKS.md

 - [ ] Task 5: Open-Ended Question (Performance)
 - [ ] Task 6: Open-Ended Question (Security)

+## Notes

+You need not use the Registration and Login Controllers.

 ## Task 0: Run the Existing Application
 ### Description